cybozu-go/accurate/docs/reconcile.md

 ## Namespaces

-### Namespaces that are not sub-namespaces
+### Namespaces that are labeled with `innu.cybozu.com/template`

-These namespaces can set a template namespace.
+These namespaces reference a template namespace and propagate the labels, annotations, and watched resources from the template namespace.
-Innu reconciles resources as follows only when the namespace is labeled with `innu.cybozu.com/template`.

-- Innu copies labels and annotations of the template namespace to the reconciling namespace, and
+- Innu should propagate labels and/or annotations from the template namespace.
-- annotates the template namespace with `innu.cybozu.com/is-template=true`, and
-- if there are resources annotated with `innu.cybozu.com/propagate=create` in the template namespace, creates copies of them in the reconciling namespace when they are missing, and
+- Innu should create copies of resources in the template namespace whose `innu.cybozu.com/propagate` annotation is `create` if they are missing.
-- if there are resources annotated with `innu.cybozu.com/propagate=update` in the template namespace, creates or updates copies of them in the reconciling namespace when they are missing or different from those in the template namespace, and
+- Innu should create or update copies of resources in the template namespace whose `innu.cybozu.com/propagate` annotation is `update` if they are missing or different.
-- delete resources in the reconciling namespace that are annotated with `innu.cybozu.com/propagate=update` provided that:
+- Innu should delete resources in the reconciling namespace that are annotated with `innu.cybozu.com/propagate=update` provided that:
     - the value of `innu.cybozu.com/from` annotation is not the template namespace name, or
     - there is not a resource of the same kind and the same name in the template namespace.

+### Namespaces w/o `innu.cybozu.com/from` and `innu.cybozu.com/template` labels

+If these labels are removed from the Namespace, Innu should delete propagated resources with mode == `update`.

 ### Template namespace

-Template namespaces are namespaces annotated with `innu.cybozu.com/is-template=true` (see above).
+Template namespaces are namespaces labeled with `innu.cybozu.com/type=template`.

 - Innu should propagate labels and/or annotations to namespaces that references the template namespace with `innu.cybozu.com/template` label.

 ### Root namespace

-Root namespaces are namespaces labeled with `innu.cybozu.com/root=true`.
+Root namespaces are namespaces labeled with `innu.cybozu.com/type=root`.

 - Innu should propagate labels and/or annotations to its sub-namespaces.